 In case you haven’t heard, the Everyman Theatre in Liverpool is becoming a haven for young creative minds in Liverpool.
 Their famous YEP programme offers free training and classes for people aged 14-25, no matter their background.
 Over the years they’ve branched out and now offer courses in acting, directing, marketing, producing, technical, and writing.

-Creative Writing & Drama student at LJMU Tom McLean talks about his experience so far on the YEP Writers course.
+Creative Writing student at LJMU, Lewis Wren talks about his experience so far on the YEP Writers course.

 I’ve always loved the Everyman.
 My parents took me a lot as a kid and it was there I learned what theatre was and could be.
 I saw all sorts there, from Shakespeare to Brecht to brand new work.
 So when I heard about the YEP programme, I was immediately interested.